 However, after 16 hours have passed since the end of the most recent period of 8 or more consecutive off-duty hours, motor carriers must not allow, require, or request drivers to drive.
 Drivers should not do so as well.

-- Fleet management companies and drivers must enforce logging a minimum of 10 hours of off-duty time in a day.
+- Fleets must enforce logging a minimum of 10 hours of off-duty time in a day.

 - Off-duty time besides the 8-consecutive-hours requirement can be spread throughout the day in blocks of at least 30 minutes each.